-Several members of our Native American Law Group co-authored or contributed to the Tribal Business Structure Handbook.
+Several members of our Native American Law Team co-authored or contributed to the Tribal Business Structure Handbook.
 Originally commissioned by the Department of Interior's Division of Indian Energy and Economic Development and now distributed by the Native American Financial Officers Association, the handbook reviews each type of tribal business entity from the perspective of sovereign immunity and legal liability, corporate formation and governance, federal tax consequences and eligibility for special financing and tax credits.

 Holland & Knight is a nationally recognized bond firm.
 The firm has participated in governmental debt issues since the 1960s.
 We have consistently ranked among the top bond and underwriter's counsel firms in the U.S. based on principal amount of bonds issued, according to statistics compiled by Thomson Financial Securities Data.
 The firm has been listed in The Bond Buyer's Municipal Marketplace (the "Red Book") since 1975.

 Holland & Knight has been a leader in many innovative and creative financings and has significant experience in all areas of public finance and municipal securities, including: